Cabernet Sauvignon, Chardonnay, Sauvignon Blanc, Syrah, and Pinot Noir are among the different grape varieties from France.

 - In Vino Veritas – This article discusses innovation in the French wine industry.

 The natural factors and their unique combinations, which are associated with particular vineyards, are known as terroir and it is of great importance to French vignerons.
-These factors include underlying rock, slope of the terrain, microclimate, and orientation towards the sun, soil, and altitude.
+These factors include underlying rock, the slope of the terrain, microclimate, and orientation towards the sun, soil, and altitude.
 No vineyards have the same terroir which is the base concept behind the AOC system.
 When identical varieties of grapes are in different regions, wines are produced which have a significant difference.
 The Burgundy region is where the terroir concept is manifested the most extreme.

 - Terroir (Garance Marechal) – This article provides a conceptual overview and discusses terroir more in-depth.